 to adjust the layer opacity between 0, fully invisible and 1, fully visible.

 For the points layer, the opacity value applies globally to all the points in the layer, and so you don’t need to have any points selected for it to have an effect.

-For the shapes layer, the opacity value applies individually to each shape in the layer, and so you must have shapes selected for it to have an effect.
+For the shapes layer, the opacity value applies globally to all shapes in the layer, and so you don’t need to have any shape selected for it to have an effect.